-The preferred HUGS Pipeline route will be either a 5.5 - 6.5 km 250-300mm diameter underground pipeline from NPPS to the MFCT wellsite.
+The preferred HUGS Pipeline route will be either a 5.5km 300mm diameter underground pipeline from NPPS to the MFCT wellsite.
 The HUGS Pipeline will then connect into the existing NPPS - Iona gathering line.

 The HUGS Pipeline will be bidirectional, which allows gas to be injected into wells for storage, and then from the wells to Iona for reprocessing and export.